 Find a Great Accommodation for You and Your Friends

 Once you have chosen your next mini-break destination, it is time to look for some great accommodation.
 Today that means going further than seeing what the hotel rates are in the area.
 Now, you can enjoy a truly authentic and luxurious experience by finding holiday homes to rent.
 There are thousands of properties to choose from to suit all tastes and budgets.

 Once you have your destination and accommodation, it is time to look for things to see and do.
 Online you can find a wide variety of travel guides and online recommendations.

 You could even go on to social media to find some relatively unknown gems that you otherwise would have missed.

 Try to rely more on local magazines, free tourism brochures and travel guides, as these will give you a more authentic experience than an international company giving you suggestions.

 As with any trip, candid photographs and written diaries are the best way to go.
 You want to capture the experience for your personal memory years down the line, not just for likes on social media.
 To help you do this, always consider what you want to be documented for decades from now when you are feeling nostalgic.
 Memory is frail, after all, so get it all down now.

-You don’t need to wait until summer to use up all of your vacation days.
-Instead, try to splice your total allowance up and go on several mini-breaks throughout the year.
-There are many great destinations, and shortening your trip to a mini holiday can actually help you see more of it throughout the year than one big trip ever will.
+You don’t need to wait until summer to use up all of your holiday breaks.
+Instead, try to split your total holiday allowance up and go on several mini-breaks throughout the year.
+There are so many great destinations in Spain, and shortening your trip to a mini holiday can actually help you see more of it throughout the year than one big trip ever will.